Currently set to Index

 The Bottom Line

-The great vape scare can be attributed to the fact that the market is mainly under-regulated.
+The great vape scare can be attributed to the market being mainly under-regulated.
 The current federal laws on marijuana regulation have also hindered scientists, researchers, and states to come up with guidelines, policies, and data on its safety.
 Though a person can invest in the best pod system in the market, they risk buying a poor-quality, untested e-juice.
 That means they are still exposed to the harmful effects of low-quality cannabis products.
 Thus, consumers should be keen on the cannabis products they buy and use.

 Share via